valeriangalliat/blog/2021/04/gum-graft-from-a-patient-s-perspective.md

 So you decided to have a gum graft, and it's now surgery day.
 What to expect?
 Here's my experience.

-I shown up at the dentist for my appointment.
+I showed up at the dentist for my appointment.
 She needed to do two local anesthesia, one on the palate and one near the tooth that was to be grafted.

 ### Anesthesia